uselesstechjunks/leetcode/docs/source/python.rst

       7,30-7,31:          NEWLINE        '\n'
       8,0-8,0:            ENDMARKER      ''

-I also see that a bunch of other files has also been changed automatically after the token-regeneration.
+I could also see that a bunch of other files has also been changed automatically after the token-regeneration.

 .. code-block:: bash